Why Most Tradesmen Undercharge for Jobs

 The Pressure to Win Work

-The problem is that many competitors are underpricing their work as well.
-Matching those prices can quickly turn into a race to the bottom.
+The problem is that many competitors are underpricing too.
+Matching them creates a race to the bottom.

 Not Fully Understanding Business Costs